 People who have been on the Internet long enough have probably heard the term “webcast” at one point or another.
-When people use this term, they are referring to a media file, either in the form of audio or a video, being distributed either live or on a schedule.
+When people use this term, they are referring to a media file, being distributed either live or on a schedule.
 This does not refer to just any kind of media file, however; the term pertains to broadcasting over the Internet.
-When this is in the form of a video, this is usually referred to as a video webcast.
 When this is in the form of an audio file, it may be referred to as an audio webcast, but can also be called a podcast.

 How to Make a Webcast

-In order to make a webcast, one simply needs a microphone and perhaps a video camera or webcam.
-After providing some sort of news using the webcam or by using the microphone to make a video and audio recording, respectively, and broadcasting it over the Internet, then you have successfully made a webcast!
+In order to make a webcast, one simply needs a microphone.
+After providing some sort of news or by using the microphone to make an audio recording and broadcasting it over the Internet, then you have successfully made a webcast!
 This a very convenient sort of news for people who like to get their information from the Internet.

 Who Can Benefit From a Webcast?